Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Tiling Reductions

 Therefore, we abandon the usual convention that $\alpha=\beta$ means that $\alpha$ and $\beta$ have the same value.
 Then $\alpha, \beta, \gamma, \dots$ are merely symbols for the angles (or less confusingly, corners) of the pentagon, and all tiles are congruent in the sense that the corners of all tiles are labeled in the same way.

 Now {\em reduction} means corners with distinct labels are reduced to the same label.
-Then $\alpha=\beta$ only means that the corners $\alpha$ and $\beta$ are not distinguished.
+We introduce the new notation $\alpha\doteq\beta$ to mean that the corners $\alpha$ and $\beta$ are not distinguished.
 In the reverse direction, {\em splitting} means corners with the same labels (say $\alpha, \alpha$) are changed to distinct labels (say $\alpha, \beta$), and we need to care about the distinction in constructing the tilings.

 In the rest of the section, we discuss an extensive list of the reductions of AVC(5A24/60).
 In Section \ref{36tiles}, we consider some reductions of AVC(5A36).

 {\bf Four distinct angles}

 By assuming two angles are equal in AVC(5A24/60), we get AVCs with four distinct angles.
 Given the symmetry between $\alpha, \beta, \gamma$ in AVC(5A24/60), up to permutations, Figure \ref{two_equal} lists all the reductions.